jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/98-deprecated-apps-in-7-2-what-to-do.markdown

 | **Note:** For information on apps deprecated in @product@ 7.1, please see
 | [Deprecated Apps in 7.1: What to Do](/docs/7-1/deploy/-/knowledge_base/d/deprecated-apps-in-7-1-what-to-do)

-Here are the apps deprecated in @product-ver@.
+Here are the apps deprecated in Liferay DXP 7.2.

 ## Foundation